wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 Final System Set-up
 ![IMG-20231215-WA0038](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/2923dd49-4f3c-42f4-a610-ffa26be0a574)

+#### Inform the User to Scan the Object:

+- **Instructions on the iPad:** The user is guided through the process with instructions displayed on the iPad screen.
+They are directed to place an object on the scanning bed, aligning it with a bulls-eye target.

+#### Scan Object:

+- **Progress Displayed on LED Stick:** The system communicates the scanning progress using an LED Stick.
+This is a visual representation of the classification confidence of the model.
+Presumably, the LED Stick changes its state or color to indicate different stages of the scanning process.

+#### Report Classification to User:

+- **Consistent Classification for 10 Times:** When the model consistently outputs the same label for an object in ten consecutive scans, the object is classified into one of the predefined categories: paper, cardboard, plastic, metal, glass, battery, or trash.
+- **Image Acquisition for Dataset Expansion:** An image of the object is automatically captured and saved to memory.
+This contributes to expanding the dataset for training the machine learning model.
+- **Display Classification to User:** The classified label is displayed to the user, color-coded according to the corresponding bin color.

+#### Bin Interaction:

+- **Bin Opening:** The bin corresponding to the classified label opens automatically and remains open for 20 seconds.
+- **User Feedback for Misclassification:** During this time, the user has the option to provide feedback in case of a misclassification.
+If the system misclassifies the object, the user can press the red button followed by the green button with the correct classification.
+- **Correction Process:** Upon correction, the system updates the image in memory with the correct label.
+The bin corresponding to the misclassified label is closed, and the correct bin is opened.
+- **Automatic Bin Lid Closure:** After 20 seconds, the bin's lid closes automatically.

+#### Statistics Update:

+- **Recycling Statistics Display:** The system updates and displays statistics on the number of items recycled per class on the screen.
+This provides users with information on their recycling habits and encourages environmentally friendly practices.

 [Click Here to see final project video](https://drive.google.com/file/d/1sphreEEsGq0kaO2dEE1w3JUFqz_g5T50/view?usp=sharing)

 ## User Testing
 [Click Here to see final project user test](https://drive.google.com/file/d/1gLK1bqc0Nupb3r_tI-tR8ZrS1cnVEamW/view?usp=sharing)

-## Reflections
+### Reflections
-The project presents an innovative system designed to recognize recyclable objects, compost, batteries, and trash, aiming to contribute to environmental conservation, waste reduction, and consumer education while offering convenience.
-Targeting general public spaces like airports, cafeterias, malls, and stadiums, it caters to busy individuals who might lack the knowledge or time to sort their trash effectively.
-Utilizing teachable machine technology and integrating multiple sensors, such as qwiic connectors, servo motors, LED strips, buttons, and OLED screens, the system provides real-time feedback.
-It notifies users when the trash is full, needs emptying, and can even suggest replacements for discarded items via platforms like Amazon or Instacart.
-Additionally, the system displays the total quantity of each recycled or disposed material, enhancing user awareness and participation in recycling efforts.
-An essential feature is its capability for failure correction and improvement, where users can notify the system if an item is misclassified.
-This prompts the trashcan to capture a picture of the object, enabling better future classification and continuous learning.

-Through the experience, we learned lots about multiple sensor integration and how to deal with errors when many sensors are connected in order.
-We also went through many design considerations when we ideated, prototyped, laser cut, and built it but we chose this layout for ease of access and modularity.
+The project introduces an innovative system designed to revolutionize waste management by recognizing recyclable objects, compost, batteries, and general trash.
+This initiative aims to make a significant contribution to environmental conservation, reduce waste, and educate consumers, all while ensuring convenience.
+The primary focus is on public spaces such as airports, cafeterias, malls, and stadiums, targeting busy individuals who may lack the time or knowledge to effectively sort their trash.

+#### Key Features:

+- **Teachable Machine Technology:** The system employs advanced teachable machine technology, offering a dynamic and adaptable approach to object recognition and classification.
+This ensures that the system continuously evolves and improves its accuracy over time.

+- **Multisensor Integration:** Integrating various sensors, including qwiic connectors, servo motors, LED strips, buttons, and OLED screens, the system provides real-time feedback to users.
+This comprehensive sensor integration allows for a holistic and interactive user experience.

+- **User-Friendly Notifications:** The system notifies users when the trash receptacle is full and needs emptying.
+Moreover, it can suggest replacements for discarded items through popular platforms like Amazon or Instacart, enhancing user convenience and facilitating responsible disposal.

+- **Quantitative User Feedback:** Beyond just notifications, the system displays the total quantity of each recycled or disposed material.
+This feature enhances user awareness, encouraging active participation in recycling efforts and fostering a sense of responsibility for environmental conservation.

+- **Error Correction and Continuous Learning:** An essential aspect of the system is its ability to learn from errors.
+Users can notify the system if an item is misclassified, prompting the trashcan to capture an image of the object.
+This captured data contributes to better future classification, ensuring the system continually refines its recognition capabilities.

+#### Lessons Learned:

+The development process provided valuable insights into the integration of multiple sensors and how to effectively handle errors that may arise in such a connected ecosystem.
+Design considerations were meticulously evaluated throughout the ideation, prototyping, and construction phases.
+The chosen layout emphasizes ease of access and modularity, underscoring the importance of user-friendly design in promoting widespread adoption and usability.
+The iterative nature of the project underscored the commitment to continuous improvement and adaptability, crucial elements in creating a successful and sustainable technology solution.

 ## Future Improvements